Person looking at a phone while holding a cup of coffee.

 It’s our task as professionals to step into the tension between these extremes, recognizing that our target audience is subsumed by the same memes and staged personas that trap us from time to time.

 Make no bones about it: as marketers, we’re leveraging that very mindlessness to make money.
-And now we’re deploying AI-powered algorithms to expand our reach and impact.

 Subscribe to Our Blog